Develop5/PlaywrightDemo/README.md

 - [ ] Section 16: Improving our automation failure errors - part 2
         (Long ago I forgot updating the section)

-        Chapter 129.
-Refactoring and improving our assertion step definitions - part 2
+        Chapter 130.
+Refactoring and improving our assertion step definitions - part 3 In verify-element-visibility.ts we don't need to wait for a stable element We only need to remove those direct calls to Playwright functions and create our owns in html-behavior.ts, as in the previous assertions

     &nbsp;